 We who know Christ, we live in the truth in the sense that it’s the boundaries for our lives.
 It informs our thinking, our speaking, our acting.
 It is the grid through which everything that comes to us passes.
 We view the world through the truth.
 It defines everything.
 It’s our world view.
 And so he says, “I was very glad to find among your children some walking in truth, just as we have received commandment to do from the Father.”

-Thank You, our Lord, for this wonderful insight that’s provided for us through the pen of the beloved Apostle John.
+Thank you, Lord, for this wonderful insight that’s provided for us through the pen of the beloved apostle John.
 Give us renewed passion for the truth, this blessed glorious truth that saves, that saves.
 We’re not saved by works, we’re not saved by what we do, what we accomplish, religious ceremonies or traditions.
-We’re saved by belief in the truth and no one can be saved apart from a message concerning Christ that is true.
+We’re saved by belief in the truth, and no one can be saved apart from a message concerning Christ that is true.
 It is the truth that is everything.
-May Your church lift up Your truth before the culture, may it confront this world with the truth that saves.
-We thank You, Lord, that we know the truth, that we are united in a common life and love by the truth, that we are indwelt by the truth so that we view everything in the world through the truth.
-We thank You that we are so blessed by the truth, for it pours out for us all grace, mercy and peace.
-We thank You that as well we are controlled by the truth for we walk according to Your Word and Your Word, said our Lord, is truth.
-Make us a people of the truth who know it and love it, who celebrate it, who obey it, who proclaim it who live it out before a watching world that they may see the power of Your transforming work in our lives.
-These things we ask that You might be glorified through Christ.
-Amen.
+May your church lift up your truth before the culture.
+May it confront this world with the truth that saves.

 This article is also available and sold as a booklet.